RafNie/DS18B20-to-thingspeak-via-Air200/README.md

 Serial baud rate is defined on 19200 bps.
 Change baud rate in GPRS module before use by AT command:
 `AT+IPR=19200`

+Fuses:
+efuse: FF
+hfuse: DF
+lfuse: ED

 #### TODOs

+1. Ucc measurment for battery/solar powering.
-Adding support for next temperature sensors - planed in next commits.
+2. Adding support for next temperature sensors

 #### Used external projects